makers-for-life/makair/README.md

 ---

 ➡️ **Update (6th April 2020):** We are ongoing finalization, endurance testing and final industrialization of our V1 MakAir respirator design.
 In the meantime, clinical trials have been started.
-We will provide more information gradually as we know more.
+We will provide more information (very) soon.

 ---